Clean Architecture: Building Software That Survives Change

 Every developer knows this feeling.

 Youâre deep in a feature branch, the code is working, the tests are green, and everything feels like progress.
 Then the next sprint lands â and you need to change just one thing.
+You open the files and realize:

 - The web controller knows too much about the database.